alexschiller/file-format-commons/README.md

 # file-format-commons
 This repo contains sample/example files of various file formats.
 This project originated when I needed a variety of sample files of various web-renderable types (e.g., xlsx, csv, images, etc).
 I ended up creating a bunch more than I needed and figured it might be useful for other people.

+These files and more can be found at www.fileformatcommons.com

 file_info.json contains four things(seen below in table form):
     file_type, tags, ext (extention), and file_name (the name of the file in the files folder).